isaacwagithub/C-/AddTwoNumbers/ReadMe.md

-Create a console application that add two numbers and display them
+Create a console application that reads two numbers from the console,add the two numbers and display the sum